-Corpus Christi Summer Programs Keep Kids Literate, Active
+Sign up for Corpus Christi Summer Programs for Kids

 The atmosphere was electric on a recent weeknight at the Chicas Rock building in Corpus Christi.
 A musical group of 9- and 10-year-old girls played their guitars, drums, and basses, singing their version of The Ramones’ hit “Hey!
 Ho!
 Let’s Go!”
 A female musical coach stopped them on occasion to give guidance.
 The girls soaked in the advice and jumped back into the music with excitement and commitment.